-1. Entire quilt is the sole work of the 4-H member, including quilting (hand or machine).
+PREMIER QUILT CLASSES 80-83 - Entire quilt is the sole work of the 4-H member, including hand or machine quilting.
 The youth may receive guidance but no one else may work on the quilt.
-Tied quilts are not eligible for this class.
+Tied quilts are not eligible in this class.
+(SF208A)